 One of our recently bereaved widows is planning on buying a casket for her husband’s ashes.
 It gets taken out to sea on the outgoing tide and gradually dissolves, dispersing without the need to go out in a boat.
 That way, wherever his children end up in the world, they only have to go to the sea to be near to their dad.

-At GreenAcres, we have a couple of options for you to choose from, including:
+At GreenAcres Living Memorial Parks, we have many options for you to choose from, including:

 Living Memorial Tree